 The formula used to explain compounding won’t change over time, but the size of the variables involved almost certainly will.
 The amounts of regular income paid by assets in your portfolio may change due to macroeconomic factors, the underlying price of the assets you hold will vary over time, and you may decide to withdraw income to meet short-term demands.

-- How can investors maximize the benefits of compounding?
+- How can investors maximise the benefits of compounding?

 -